sishengliang/sishengliang.github.io/_pages/about.md

   - /about.html
 ---

-I will join the Computer Science Department at Central Michigan University as an Assistant Professor in Fall 2024.
+I joined the Computer Science Department at Central Michigan University as an Assistant Professor in the fall of 2024.
 I earned my Ph.D. degree from the School of Computing at Clemson University under the supervision of Dr. Zhenkai Zhang.
-My primary area of research is side-channel security and hardware security, which I have a particular interest in.
+My primary research areas are side-channel security and hardware security, in which I have a particular interest.